 During support of the DAMOS Program, INSPIRE scientists have contributed to over 150 technical reports that establish a scientific record of monitoring results used throughout the world.

-INSPIRE scientists are recognized experts on assessment of effects of dredged material placement in coastal waters, and specialize in dredged material management, integrating the experiences and components of CoastalVision, and Germano & Associates.
-An example of a unique presentation of results can be viewed in the Central Long Island Sound Disposal Site monitoring survey.
-In this integrated approach, the combination of high resolution acoustic surveys (bathymetry and backscatter) and sediment profile imaging provides a clear representation of the condition of recently placed dredged material.
+INSPIRE scientists are recognized experts on assessment of effects of dredged material placement in coastal waters and specialize in dredged material management, integrating the experiences and components of CoastalVision and Germano & Associates.
+An example of a unique presentation of results can be viewed in the Central Long Island Sound Disposal Site monitoring survey, at the bottom of the page.
+In this integrated approach, the combination of high-resolution acoustic surveys (bathymetry and backscatter) and sediment profile imaging provides a clear representation of the condition of recently placed dredged material.